The discovery of quantum mechanics (Photon)

 However, we know that sand is made up of particles and so the weight on the scale must really be increasing by jumps (whenever a new grain of sand lands on the scale).

-the size of the grains is so small that the individual increments by which the weight changes are too small for us to detect.
+The trick is that the size of the grains is so small that the individual increments by which the weight changes are too small for us to detect.
 The same thing happens with light, only in a more exaggerated way.

-not recommended) there are billions photons reaching our eyes in every second, with each photon carrying only a small amount of energy.
+If we look into a lamp (not recommended) there are billions photons reaching our eyes in every second, with each photon carrying only a small amount of energy.